Shailendra9k/vidly-project/README.md

 Next we'll add different components for routing.
 They are `Customers, MovieForm, NotFound, Rentals.` And the we'll create routes.

 In `app.js` file  import `Route` component  so to implement routing for all  components that we want to browse through.
-For that `Route` component needs two arguments `path` here we define our path for the compoent  and `component` here component that we want to browse through is mentioned.
+For that `Route` component needs two arguments `path` here we define our path for the component  and `component` here component that we want to browse through is mentioned.

 `<Route> path='/movies' component={Movies}</Route>`

+Now  add `<Redirect> and <Switch>` to make browsing more systematic.

+### Nav-Bar
+Implement nativation using bootstrap boilerplate code by creating a seprate `NavBar` component.
+Then set navigation for all the component that is to be navigated.

+Rename `class to className, a to NavLink, href-to `.
+Then assing them their corresponing path for the navigation.
+Like:

+`<NavLink  className="nav-item nav-link" to="/movies">
+Movies </NavLink>`

+`imoport {Link, NavLink}` these components are imported.

+### Linking the table

+In order to give link to tables we need to modify the first column content in `moviesTable` component.
+So to render  link component we pass movie as parameter to arrow function get link to movie with proper id.

+`Movie details page` for this we need to register new route.
+In `App.js` add new route for `MovieForm` which direct to give clicked movie.

+ Now we can exact movie based on their id.
+ We added here a button to take user back to the movies page.
+### React-Router Summary
+In this seciton we implemented
+`
+ Reoute Parameters
+Query String
+Redirect user to and fro
+Not Found (404) Pages
+Nested Routing
+`
+### Form Building
+In this section we build form with validation.